xmos/lib_src/doc/asynchronous_fifo/asynchronous_fifo.rst

 The PID constants can be set in two ways:

-* When used with an ASRC they can be set based on input and output sample rates to a value that stabilises a 375 ppm change in approximately 4 seconds at 48,000 Hz.
+* When used with an ASRC they can be set based on input and output sample rates to a value that stabilises a 375 ppm change in approximately four seconds at 48,000 Hz.

 * When used in other situations one can provide ones own Kp and Ki values.